UKLLC/resource_hub/Fair processing communication method.md

 * Communications should be made through an ‘active campaign’ i.e. sent by Longitudinal Population Studies (LPS) to all participants, this could be through newsletters or letters sent either electronically or mailed out to all participants which must provide a means to object (LPS may choose to seek specific opt-in consent).

-* The Privacy notices are an opportunity to provide very detailed information for participants (and other stakeholders) who wish to understand this level of detail.
+* The privacy notices are an opportunity to provide very detailed information for participants (and other stakeholders) who wish to understand this level of detail.
 UK GDPR requires LPS to issue privacy notices providing fair processing.
 It should be stressed that while all materials and other communications with participants constitute fair processing, there is a separate need to provide a privacy notice.
 The Information Commissioner's Office (ICO) has produced [guidance](https://ico.org.uk/for-organisations/advice-for-small-organisations/how-to-write-a-privacy-notice-and-what-goes-in-it/) describing what information should be included.
-Updates can be provided via social media channels and is particularly effective alerting participants to change and promoting new research use and outcomes.
+Updates can be provided via social media channels and this is particularly effective at alerting participants to change and promoting new research use and outcomes.

 * LPS should consider equality/accessibility when determining whether to use electronic and postal mechanisms and while an electronic-only approach may be suitable in some LPS, for most a choice of physical media (ie, postal materials) and electronic media should be offered.

-* Reasonable adjustments should be made to accommodate participants specific needs (e.g., large print media or audio versions).
+* Reasonable adjustments should be made to accommodate participants' specific needs (e.g., large print media or audio versions).

 **Language:**

 * You should use the language that is suited to your LPS and your sample.
-There is no fixed wording however examples can be found under [UK LLC’s templates](/Key%20messages%20in%20active%20communications.md)
+There is no fixed wording however examples can be found under [UK LLC’s templates](/Key%20messages%20in%20active%20communications.md).

-* Existing information should be up to date e.g. privacy notices, and participant information sheets to reflect any changes.
-New stories should be added to existing media e.g. website updates, social media, newsflashes or blogs should be updated where possible to alert participants to changes and to keep ‘consent’ a live item.
+* Existing information should be up to date (e.g. privacy notices), and participant information sheets should reflect any changes.
+New stories should be added to existing media - e.g. website updates, social media, newsflashes or blogs should be updated where possible to alert participants to changes and to keep ‘consent’ a live topic.

 #### Do I need public/participant involvement?

 Data Owners and regulators are increasingly   insisting that LPS include participants and public contributors in understanding what is needed to help ensure there are ‘no surprises’ around data use and to co-develop fair processing materials.
 LPS using Section 251 must involve participants and/or the public – including gaining feedback on the acceptability of the collaboration with UK LLC, whether existing fair processing is sufficient and co-developing new fair processing – to gain/maintain Health Research Authority (HRA)[ Confidentiality Advisory Group (CAG)](https://www.hra.nhs.uk/about-us/committees-and-services/confidentiality-advisory-group/#:~:text=The%20Confidentiality%20Advisory%20Group%20%28CAG%29%20is%20an%20independent,the%20Health%20Research%20Authority%20%28HRA%29%20for%20research%20uses.) approval.

-Where an LPS has gained  approval to use identifiable data without consent under Section 251’ provisions and following review by the Health Research Authority’s Confidentiality Advisory Group then it is considered essential (as a requirement of the HRA CAG) that the fair processing materials and communication methods are co-developed by LPS Patient and Involvement and Engagement (PPIE) groups.
+Where an LPS has gained  approval to use identifiable data without consent under 'Section 251’ provisions and following review by the Health Research Authority’s Confidentiality Advisory Group then it is considered essential (as a requirement of the HRA CAG) that the fair processing materials and communication methods are co-developed by LPS Patient and Public Involvement and Engagement (PPIE) groups.

-If it is not possible to consult LPS-specific PPIE groups, please contact  info@ukllc.ac.uk to discuss. to discuss.
+If it is not possible to consult LPS-specific PPIE groups, please contact  info@ukllc.ac.uk to discuss.

 #### DO’s and DONT’s when developing active communication materials

-Consent statements and fair processing materials should be carefully phrased, taking into account literature on consenting behaviours and avoiding imposing limitations on data use (unintentionally).
+Consent statements and fair processing materials should be carefully phrased, taking into account literature on consenting behaviours and avoiding imposing unintentional limitations on data use.
 Consent phrasing should make clear the understanding and agreement on the high-level principles involved, whereas information materials can provide detail and exemplar illustrations.

 Expectations of good practice in consent will change over time.
 Therefore, any development process should start with evaluating guidance and academic literature and then consulting with domain experts, data owners and LPS participants.
 The co-design of materials with participants and members of the public is a critical element of the process.

 There is a significant amount of supporting documentation you will need to have in place, some of which may already be in place, although it may need to be updated to reflect the new sources of data.
-This will include a LPS protocol, [HRA protocol](https://www.hra.nhs.uk/planning-and-improving-research/research-planning/protocol/), a LPS privacy notice a data asset register and a data flow diagram.
+This will include an LPS protocol, [HRA protocol](https://www.hra.nhs.uk/planning-and-improving-research/research-planning/protocol/), an LPS privacy notice a data asset register and a data flow diagram.

 <details>
   <summary>